James Gray (British politician): Member of Parliament

 In a House of Commons debate on 9 December 2010, Thomas Docherty, the Labour Member of Parliament for Dunfermline and West Fife accused Gray of directing a "racist remark" towards Willie Bain.
 Gray was alleged to have told McBain to "get back to Jockland".
 Gray responded: "I cannot imagine what sedentary remark the hon.
 Gentleman may have heard, but I am certain that had it been out of order in any shape, size or form, Mr Speaker, who was then in the chair, would have picked me up on it.
 Further to that, as a Scot born, bred and educated, who never left the borders of Scotland until the age of 21, I think that unlike [Thomas Docherty], I have the highest respect and love for my native heath.
 I would never say a single word against it."

 In March 2019, Gray was one of 21 MPs who voted against LGBT inclusive sex and relationship education in English schools.
 A keen Brexit supporter, he was an advocate for pro-Brexit lobby group Leave Means Leave.

 In September 2021, he issued an apology after joking that a bomb should be delivered to the office of Labour Party chairwoman Anneliese Dodds.
 Gray said: "It was a foolish remark.
 I meant no offence and hope none was taken."
 In October 2021, he was criticised after confusing Education Secretary Nadhim Zahawi and Health Secretary Sajid Javid at a reception in Parliament, allegedly saying "they all look the same to me."
 Gray acknowledged that he mixed up the names of the two ministers but denied saying "they all look the same to me".

+At the 2024 General Election, Gray stood in the newly created constituency of South Cotswolds: he was defeated by a margin of 4,973 votes to the Liberal Democrat candidate, Roz Savage.